-Header images courtesy of @pearlllll_yi (Instagram) and Shari Shari Kakigori House (Facebook)
+Header images courtesy of @pearlllll_yi (via Instagram) and Shari Shari Kakigori House (via Facebook)

-2DP is a minimalistic vegan café in Tsim Sha Tsui with a focus on desserts, and here, we will spotlight their Watermelon Shaved Ice ($108).
-This impressive cooldown treat is served in an actual watermelon shell with the centre hollowed out, which is then filled with milk-flavoured shaved ice (though you can also request soy milk-flavoured ice if you’re lactose-intolerant and want to skip out on dairy).
+2DP is a minimalistic vegan café in Tsim Sha Tsui with a focus on desserts, but it is their watermelon shaved ice ($108) that we want to spotlight.
+An impressive cooldown treat that served in an actual watermelon shell with the centre hollowed out, the “bowl” is then filled with milk-flavoured shaved ice (though you can also request soy milk-flavoured ice if you want to skip out on dairy).
 Perfect little scoops of watermelon meat will then be piled onto the shaved ice mountain, making it the ultimate thirst-quenching dessert for summer!

-Korean shaved ice and Korean BBQ actually go hand-in-hand, and nowhere is that heavenly combination more evident than at Shin Mapo BBQ, which offers traditional bingsu with every set dinner for the perfect cooling finish to a hearty and greasy meal.
-Red Bean & Soybean Powder Shaved Ice ($88) is a common flavour combination that works wonders with the powdered base, but you can also upgrade to a Toasted Marshmallow Bingsu ($100), where they line the icy mountain with fluffy and gooey marshmallows and roast them with a flame torch!
+Korean shaved ice and Korean BBQ actually go hand in hand, and nowhere is that heavenly combination more evident than at Shin Mapo BBQ, which offers traditional bingsu with every set dinner for the perfect cooling finish to a hearty meal.
+Red bean & soybean powder shaved ice ($88) is a common flavour combination that works wonders with the powdered base, but you can also upgrade to a toasted marshmallow bingsu ($100), where they line the icy mountain with fluffy and gooey marshmallows and roast them with a flame torch!

 Flying in all the way from Bangkok, you know you can expect excellent milk tea-flavoured desserts from ChaTraMue if they claim to be the best in Thailand.
-ChaTraMue not only whips up a mean traditional cha yen, but they also offer a Thai Milk Tea Shaved Ice ($88) dessert that is served with a condensed milk sauce, grass jelly, and little biscuit puffs.
+ChaTraMue not only whips up a mean traditional cha yen (ชาเย็น; Thai iced tea), but they also offer a Thai milk tea shaved ice ($88) dessert that is served with a condensed milk sauce, grass jelly, and little biscuit puffs.
 Known in Thailand as namkhaeng sai, this mountain of airy shaved ice comes with a thick cream topping that gently rolls down the milk tea slope.
 Isn’t that just one of the most appetising things you can think of on a hot summer’s day?